kohana/minion/README.md

 First off, download and enable the module in your bootstrap

-Then copy the binary `minion` into your webroot (i.e. the folder where index.php is, edit the binary if you want to store it in a different location)
+Then copy the bash script `minion` alongside your index.php (most likely the webroot).
+If you'd rather the executable be in a different location to index.php then simply modify the bash script to point to index.php.

 You can then run minion like so: